RealTest makes it easy to define a strategy based on a list of specific trades.

 •Comparing actual vs. backtest results for a strategy or set of strategies

-RealTest supports two kinds of trade lists: transactions or round-trip trades.
+RealTest supports two kinds of trade lists: transactions and round-trip trades.

 Round-trip trade lists include one row per round-trip trade, with both the entry and exit details included.

 In either case, the trade list file must be in a standard CSV format, where the field delimiters are commas and decimal points are periods.

 To use a trade lists of either kind, you must provide a definition of what is in each column.

 See TLFields for details on what columns can be used and how to specify their layout.
 (The header row of the CSV file is ignored and is not required.)

 See TLAdjusted and TLTimeShift for other settings related to trade lists.

 As an example, see actual_trades.csv in the Examples folder, the first few rows of which look like this in a text editor: